 3. The Rights of Data Subjects

-3.8 Rights with respect to automated decision-making and profiling (Sections 19 and 20).
+3.8.
+Rights concerning automated decision-making and profiling (Sections 19 and 20).

 4. Lawful, Fair, and Transparent Data Processing